iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Removal of deprecated APIs

-The following items that were marked as @deprecated in the 1.x timeframe have been removed:
+The following items that were marked as @deprecated in the 1.x time frame have been removed:

 * FrontstageDef.inheritZoneStates (never implemented in iModel.js)
 * FrontstageDef.hubEnabled (never implemented in iModel.js)